adewes/blitzdb/docs/source/tutorials/basics.rst

 Updating Documents
 --------------------
-We can update documents on the databe by changing or adding attributes on the object and then calling the :py:meth:`save() <blitzdb.backends.base.Backend.save>`
+We can update documents on the database by changing or adding attributes on the object and then calling the :py:meth:`save() <blitzdb.backends.base.Backend.save>`

 .. code-block:: python